 With Croatia pushing for the equalizer in the dying minutes of the game, Oscar notched a third for Brazil on a rare counterattack opportunity.

 As much as Brazilian coach Luiz Felipe Scolari will be happy with his team starting the group stage with a win, he has to be concerned with his side’s overall performance.
 Brazil struggled to find ways to play through a stingy defense and often looked vulnerable whenever the Croatians decided to get forward, which wasn't, however, often enough.

 Ivan Rakitic and Luca Modric in particular, were excellent in midfield, but they lacked quality options in front of them, especially with star forward Mario Mandzukic missing due to suspension.
 But there were moments where the Croatians could have been more adventurous, could have pushed their fullbacks forward and created numerical advantage on the flanks, but lacked the bravura to do so.

-There’s no question Brazil is the favourite to win the World Cup, but if it carried an air of invincibility coming into this tournament, that’s surely gone now.
-Anyone watching Brazil against Croatia, especially the other tournament favourites, will probably like their chances a little more.
+There’s no question Brazil is the favorite to win the World Cup, but if it carried an air of invincibility coming into this tournament, that’s surely gone now.
+Anyone watching Brazil against Croatia, especially the other tournament favorites, will probably like their chances a little more.